svenkubiak/mangooio/docs/configuration.md

 # Configuration

-Mangoo I/O relies on a single configuration file for your application, based on [SnakeYAML](https://bitbucket.org/snakeyaml/snakeyaml/src/master/).
+mangoo I/O relies on a single configuration file for your application, based on [SnakeYAML](https://bitbucket.org/snakeyaml/snakeyaml/src/master/).
 The `config.yaml` file is located in the `src/main/resources` folder, along with other non-Java files.
 You can customize settings by adding values to `config.yaml`.
 For example:

 ```yaml
 application:
   foo: bar
 ```

-Mangoo I/O provides a set of default property values that configure the application.
-See [default values](https://svenkubiak.github.com/mangooio/configuration/#default-values) for a full list of configuration options and their defaults.
+mangoo I/O provides a set of default property values that configure the application.
+See [default values](#default-values) for a full list of configuration options and their defaults.

 ## Accessing Configuration Values